Indicators

 Additionally, there is a general lack of medium- to longer-term housing options for children and young people who need support, which risks excluding them from stable and secure housing until they are deemed ‘housing ready.’
 Young people who have high support needs (e.g. due to mental health, trauma or substance use) are usually ineligible for independent youth housing offered in Tasmania.

-Unfortunately, given health system constraints in Tasmania, many ineligible young people will struggle to access the psychological or alcohol and other drugs services they need to improve their health and wellbeing and thus make them eligible for independent accommodation.
-For in-depth research into this issue in Tasmania, see Robinson, C (2022), Bigger, Better Stronger: Final Report, Anglicare Tasmania.
+Unfortunately, given health system constraints in Tasmania, many ineligible young people will struggle to access the psychological or alcohol and other drug services they need to improve their health and wellbeing and thus make them eligible for Youth2Independence housing.
+See: Robinson, C (2022), Bigger, Better Stronger: Final Report, Anglicare Tasmania.

 With regards to crisis and transitional accommodation for children and young people in Tasmania, there is an obvious need for adequate government funding to enable organisations to operate these services with a staffing model which can support the safety and wellbeing of both clients and staff.